-The terrace shops are of local aesthetic significance as a group of Victorian Mannerist style architect-designed commercial/retail buildings and of the commercial/retail work of architects Wardell & Vernon.
-The aesthetic significance relates to the fine detail of the building's design which relates to the buildings having been constructed for the CBC bank.
+The Terrace Buildings are of local aesthetic significance as a group of Victorian Mannerist style architect-designed commercial/retail buildings and of the commercial/retail work of architects Wardell & Vernon.
+The aesthetic significance relates to the fine detail of the building's design which relates to it having been constructed for the CBC bank.